Why is there a specific diet for female athletes?

 1000 mg/day of calcium for bone health.

-To be monitored especially in cases of fatigue, bone fragility or little exposure to the sun.
+This should be monitored particularly in cases of fatigue, bone fragility, or limited sun exposure.

 In summary